Prostate Cancer Treatment

 Radiation therapy, also known as radiotherapy, involves the use of high-energy beams to kill cancer cells and eliminate tumors.
-Under the leadership of Richard G. Stock, MD, of Mount Sinai’s Department of Radiation and a nationally recognized expert in prostate cancer and prostate brachytherapy, Mount Sinai provides the most refined radiation therapies available for prostate cancer, including intensity modulated radiation therapy (IMRT), Novalis shaped beam radiosurgery, real-time ultrasound guided prostate seed implants (called brachytherapy) and Mammosite – all of which allow for meticulously targeting the tumor while achieving maximal sparing of normal tissues.
+Under the leadership of Kenneth Rosenzweig of Mount Sinai's Department of Radiation.
+Mount Sinai provides the most refined radiation therapies available for prostate cancer, including intensity modulated radiation therapy (IMRT), Novalis shaped beam radiosurgery, real-time ultrasound guided prostate seed implants (called brachytherapy) and Mammosite - all of which allow for meticulously targeting the tumor while achieving maximal sparing of normal tissues.

 Hormone (Andogen Deprivation) Therapy

 Hormone therapy, also called androgen deprivation therapy (ADT) or androgen suppression therapy, is used to lower levels of male sex hormones (known as androgens), which feed prostate cancer cells and cause them to grow.
 The main androgen is testosterone.
 This can be done using drugs, surgery, or other hormones.
 Lowering androgen levels can cause prostate cancers to shrink or grow more slowly, but it does not cure cancer.
 ADT is often used for patients whose prostate cancer has spread beyond the prostate or has recurred after treatment.